 While peddling lies, the author even writes that Sardar Ibrahim told him that "Hari Singh wasn't a bad person.
 He was an educated and decent person and wanted Kashmir to stay independent and united."
 Now, can Sardar Ibrahim, who literally fought against Hari Singh, betray the blood of the martyrs of Poonch and Jammu and say anything like this?
 Leave aside Sardar Ibrahim, can a sane person use this word for a man who has the blood of more than two hundred thousand Muslims in his hands?
 I leave that for my readers to decide.

 At last but not the least, Saeed Asad also writes that Ibrahim Khan told him that "ye iqtedar ki jo Kursi hai, is ka apna hi maza hota hai".
 (The pleasure relating to this seat of power is indescribable.)
-Now, this is something that a person can't even say to one of his best friends, but Sardar Ibrahim had shared it with a person who was stranger to him a few moments ago that too on the first meeting!
+Now, this is something that a person can't even say to one of his best friends, but Sardar Ibrahim had shared it with a person who was a stranger to him and that too in his first meeting with him!

 The fact that it was the first meeting that took place between the two is enough to refute everything that Saeed Asad has written for Sardar Ibrahim Khan.
 The meeting might have taken place but his claims like Maqbool Bhat was more educated than Sardar Ibrahim, Sardar Ibrahim held the state responsible for the death of K.H.
 Khurshid, the grandson of Sheikh Abdullah was the Chief Minister and Shaheed Sheikh Abdul Aziz had visited Pakistan at that time, Sardar Ibrahim's signatures were faked by some clerk, Sardar Ibrahim accepted that majority in Rawalakot was a supporter of independent Kashmir, and that he called Hari Singh a "decent person", prove that every single word in this "off the record" interview is absolutely false.